djalbat/Easy-DragAndDrop/README.md

 `;
 ```
-In order to style the explorer's child elements, such as buttons and markers, you must appraise the parent element of the re-styled element by setting it as a static method.
+In order to style the explorer's child elements, such as buttons and markers, you must appraise the parent element of the re-styled element by setting it as a static property.
 For example:

 ```
 import FileNameDraggableEntry from "...";